Home → Agricultural/Woods Wage Surveys

 - Is there any other way to provide the information?

-Instead of completing the standard survey form, you may also elect to send in a computer printout that includes job titles and wages.
-We do not require names of employees or SSN and all the information you provide is held confidential.
-You may always contact email@example.com or call (207) 621-5193 to discuss alternative methods.
+Instead of completing the survey form, you may elect to send a computer printout or spreadsheet that includes job titles and wage rates.
+We do not require employee names or personal information.
+All Information you provide is confidential.

 - If the survey is voluntary, why should I provide data?

 Your information is extremely important for the economic development of an area, county, state, and our nation.
 Measuring the economy through the accurate data collection, dissemination, analysis and production of employer information is our area of expertise.
 Surveys that we conduct, like this one, are key to ensuring we are keeping current with the economic development issues.
 The information we collect will ensure the quality of wage and employment data for your industry.

 Center for Workforce Research & Information

 TTY: Maine Relay 711